Christina1281995/arcpy_toolbox_sen2cube/README.md

   - Current code refreshes token after 200 seconds --> worked once, failed once.
 More investagations needed about how refresh token is handled
 - Validate the AOI (area size, location within given Factbase)
 - Validate Time range against Factbases
+- Testing
+- check other Factbases and make sure works
+- Add proper metadata to toolbox

 ## Future To-Do's
 - Dynamically load the Knowledgebases and Factbases into the drop-down lists shown in the user inferface